 In a rather unplanned way, we landed in Lahar Tara locality of Banaras, where the pond where Kabir was found by his foster parents is located.
 Today it is a huge pond with lotus flowers blossoming in it, just like the way it was when he was found here.
 We were then pointed to a huge temple that stands close to the pond.

 I was surprised to see such a grand place dedicated to a person who lived in a hut.
 And worked as a weaver for a living and above all, all his life spoke against the organized religion.
 We went inside to see a rather plain but huge hall that is used to organize Satsangs and other functions.
-The priest was praying with a rosary in his hand and told us that he comes from Mumbai to be here to manage the temple every year for few months.
+The priest was praying with a rosary in his hand and told us that he comes from Mumbai to be here to manage the temple every year for a few months.
 I was still focused on getting a Bijak and he pointed us to another Math that was located across the road called Kabir Bagh.

-This was a simple but a huge Math with many families living inside.
+This was a simple but huge Math with many families living inside.
 The admin in charge was called and he showed us the various works of Kabir published by them, thankfully including the Bijak.
 The person handling the books was very well spoken and seemed to be studying Kabir on his own.
 As we spoke to him, we found out that he has studied design and business management from some of the best schools in the world.
 But some life events led him to this humble place that holds Kabir at the center of its being.
 One of those serendipitous rendezvous…

 At Kabir Bagh, we got greedy and expressed our desire to hear the Kabir Panthis sing poetry.
 We were pointed to another Math at Kabir Chaura.
 Now, his Chaura is a famous locality in Banaras but not many people knew about this Math.
-We went to a landmark and then kept asking the way till we located this huge math.
+We went to a landmark and then kept asking the way until we located this huge math.

 Here we saw the life of Kabir depicted through models.
 Him sitting on the potter’s wheel or weaving the cloth while he spoke his philosophy to his followers.
 His poetry is written on the walls of this place.
 The in charge asked us to go behind the building and see the actual place where he lived and where his foster parents Neeru and Nima are buried.
 It was indeed a small knoll, now of course well maintained.
 It was another serendipity, as I had no idea that this math was built at the very place where he lived.
 We came back to the main building and the in charge spoke about Kabir at length.